-These shall consist of a (1:2 1⁄2) mix-one part Portland cement to two and half parts of granolith_aggregate mixed with sufficient water to give a suitable plasticity for laying.
-Generally the paving shall be laid immediately following the concrete sub-base.
+These shall consist of a (1:2) mix-one part Portland cement to two and half parts of granolith aggregate mixed with sufficient water to give a suitable plasticity for laying.
+The paving shall be laid immediately following the concrete sub-base.
 If these paving are laid on a matured concrete sub-see the concrete shall first well cleaned wetted and brushed with a Portland cement grant.

-To produce a wearing surface the granolithic mixture shall be tamped in with a wood float and trawled twice with a steel trowel to produce a smooth finish.
+To produce a wearing the granolithic mixture shall be tamped in with a wood float and trawled twice with a steel trowel to produce a smooth finish.